alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Blurable](https://github.com/FlexMonkey/Blurable)
 * [CCMRadarView](https://github.com/cacmartinez/CCMRadarView) - Waves of the radar
 * [ColorDebugView](https://github.com/jonhull/ColorDebugView) - Simple NS/UIView which can be used to quickly get a view on the screen when roughing out layouts/animations.
+* [ContactImageView](https://github.com/gkye/ContactImageView) - UIImageView subclass which generates text as the placeholder for an ImageView, supports IBDesignable and code.
 * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A fancy hexagonal layout for displaying data like your Apple Watch.
 * [HolyView](https://github.com/Frexas/HolyView) - Custom view with transparent circle hole and title/button subview.
 * [jmcrainbow](https://www.cocoacontrols.com/controls/jmcrainbow)